This is an especially good week to talk about being safe — with your money and identity.

 - You never need a department store credit card

 After mortgages, the biggest debt in this country is not credit cards.
 It’s student loans — more than $1.2 trillion worth.
 Each week, I answer questions directly from Debt.com readers, and I’ve noticed a marked uptick in student loan-related questions, from the general (What is the average student loan debt?) to the specific (How do I get out student loan debt?).

 Here’s what you really need to know: The federal government responded to this crisis with five programs for student loan relief.
-You can read about them in our section called Student Loan Payoff Options, or you can call one of our debt experts at 1-888-472-0365 and have them explain those options to you.
+You can read about them in our Education section called Student Loan Debt Resources, or you can call one of our debt experts at 1-888-472-0365 and have them explain those options to you.
 It is, after all, the government, and like your taxes, the details aren’t always clear.

 Finally, you may want to check out 10 student loan questions you never thought to ask but might need to know someday.

 I also get asked many questions like this: How can I protect myself from identity theft?
 One of Debt.com’s writers had her Social Security number stolen, and she fought back — and won.
 Here’s how she defeated her ID thief.

 This is such a huge problem that we interviewed an IBM security expert last month who had himself been a victim of identity theft.
 He got hit with what’s known as medical ID theft.
 Here’s how to prevent the most sickening ID theft out there.